danhorst/danhorst.com/content/lists/interests.md

 date: 2018-09-03T16:46:04-04:00
 ---

-> I am interested in a lot of things.
+> I have many interests.
 The primary themes are: focus, pleasure, excitement, enrichment, self-reliance, and surrounding myself with beautiful, functional, things.

 - Photography
 - Mindfulness